ZCPower/Data-Structures-and-Algorithms/ProblemSolvingPatterns/Problem Solving Patterns.md

         - Depending on a certain condition, the window either increases or closes (and a new window is created) -Very useful for keeping track of a subset of data in an array/string etc.
 ###  Divide and Conquer
+        - Divide a data set into smaller chunks and repeat a process with a subset of data.
+        - This pattern can termendously decrease time complexity.
 ###  Dynammic Programming
 ###  Greedy Algorithms
 ###  Backtracking